 Who is Francesc Alted?

-I'm currently working for as a freelance teacher, software developer and consultant in the field of storing and analizing medium-size datasets (~1 GBs to ~100 TB).
+I'm currently working for ÜberResearch as a software engineer.
+I am also a teacher and consultant in the field of storing and analizing medium-size datasets (~1 GBs to ~100 TB).
 While I have been a long-time open source developer, I have a passion for teaching, specially in these fields where people find bottlenecks (CPUs, memory, disk, network).
 Everything from profiling to using high performance libraries to optimizing for SIMD instructions or SSD disks for data analysis is in my scope.

 I've worked as a system manager at IFIC (Institut de Física Corpuscular de València), scientific computing manager at the Computer Center of the Universitat Jaume I of Castelló, technical director at Servicom (a Spanish ISP bought by Retevision) in Valencia, systems designer in Servicom2000 (an Internet value added company), president of Cárabos Coop.
 V., freelance developer and consultant, BMAT and Continuum Analytics in that order.
 During the past years, I've worked on a variety of different problems, including operating systems, clustering, symmetric multiprocessing, scientific high performance computing, design of ISP infrastructure and services, consulting services, business management, music recognition and big data apps.

 Two things have influenced in my current position.
 Firstly, I spent one year and half at CERN (European Center for Nuclear Research) in Geneva, as a post-graduate student doing experimental physics.
 This period served to me to figure out how important were the tools to manage extremely large amounts of data in some fields.